Argennon-Project/.github/profile/README.md

   platform.
 This compiler is able to compile Argennon applications from a high level user-friendly language to ASAR.

-- [ ] **Insecure test-net:** This network will include multiple PVC servers and the networking layer will be fully implemented. this test-net essentially provides a complete implementation of the Argennon protocol.
-However, this
-  implementation does not need to be completely secure.
+- [ ] **Insecure test-net:** This network will include multiple PVC servers and the networking layer will be fully implemented.
+This test-net essentially provides a complete implementation of the Argennon protocol.
+However, it does not need to be completely secure.
 For example, it might be vulnerable to DOS attacks, or manage cryptographic keys insecurely.

-- [] **Validator smart contract and trustless bridging:** The validator smart contract should be implemented.
-This contract should enable trustless bridging of assets from the support chain to the Argennon blockchain.
+- [ ] **Validator smart contract and trustless bridging:** The validator smart contract should be implemented for the support chain.
+This contract should enable trustless bridging of assets from the support blockchain to the Argennon blockchain.

 - [ ] **Secure test-net:** This network is a pre-launch test-net and includes all features of the Argennon main-net.
   This network should be run for at least 3 months before the main-net is launched.
 The validator smart contract